The Hole On Most Blogs (Including Mine) That Needs To Be Filled

 This is a given.

 At the bottom of the page, I’d have a clear call to action to subscribe to my newsletter.
-This is a perfect opportunity to offer even more content (especially my Free eBook), to hopefully make an even bigger first impression and get them to take even more action.
+This is a perfect opportunity to offer even more content, such as a free download, to hopefully make an even bigger first impression and get them to take even more action.

 Also, just the act of giving away an email address does something psycologically to make any future actions much more acceptable.